NGSEP/NGSEPcore/README.txt

 for each window compares the read depth between the two samples.
 It outputs a text file containing the list of windows of the genome in which the normalized read depth ratio between the two samples is significantly different from 1.
+Alignments can be provided in SAM, BAM or CRAM format and must be sorted by reference coordinates.

 USAGE: